firesharkstudios/butterfly-server/README.md

 [Build Hero](https://www.buildhero.io) is a collaborative tool for general contractors, subcontractors, and customers to collaborate on remodel projects.
 The [my.buildhero.io](https://my.buildhero.io) site and the Android app are all powered by *Butterfly.Server*.

 [MotionAlerts.ai](https://www.motionalerts.ai) is a tool that uses AI to filter security camera alerts..
 The [my.motionalerts.ai](https://my.motionalerts.ai) site and the Android app are all powered by *Butterfly.Server*.

+Notice in the production apps above how everything updates in real-time across all connected clients when changes happen.

 # Similar Projects